learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 ## Backward propagation

-Just like with forward propagation, you will implement helper functions for backpropagation.
-Remember that back propagation is used to calculate the gradient of the loss function with respect to the parameters.
+Now that we've performed forward propagation, we will implement a similar procedure for backpropagation.
+This will allow us to calculate the gradient of our cost function with respect to our parameters.
+In turn, we will use these gradients to update our weights in our optimization process.

 $$\frac{d \mathcal{L}(a^{[2]},y)}{{dz^{[1]}}} = \frac{d\mathcal{L}(a^{[2]},y)}{{da^{[2]}}}\frac{{da^{[2]}}}{{dz^{[2]}}}\frac{{dz^{[2]}}}{{da^{[1]}}}\frac{{da^{[1]}}}{{dz^{[1]}}} \tag{8} $$